 Color harmony = f (Col1,2,3,…,n) • (ID+CE+CX+P+T)

 Translation: Mix a variety of very personalized factors together (individual differences (ID) like age or gender; Cultural Experience (CE), Context (CX) which is your environment when seeing the color; Perceptual effects (P); and Time (social stigma of a given era could influence your interpretation of red for example).
-All of those factors combined with a given color (the first part of the formula) show us that positive reaction to color, or an interpretation of “good” color is a function of all of it.
+All of those factors combined with a given color (the first part of the formula) show us that positive reaction to color, or an interpretation of “good” color, or color harmony is a function of all those completely uncontrollable parameters.
 In short, you can’t quantify what makes good color so trust your own instinct and hope that it mirrors your demographic’s.
+Just choosing colors that look good together and then intentionally building a color palette around that will give you a major leg up.

 Your own visual sense will tell you what looks right and wrong.
 Also remember that on a bigger shoot there’s a reason production designers and teams of visual people centralize around a color scheme.
 Without that work on the production side, your ability to do much in the color correction side is quite limited.
 So after all that, here’s my advice: